ehrpg/qstar/docs/perks-flaws.md

 Also, if the flaw is not reasonable at all for your character, the flaw simply isn't available to you.

+Flaws can **never** be removed.
+If you don't play your weaknesses, you shouldn't pick the flaw in the first place, e.g. when playing a character with the introvert flaw like an extrovert person.

 ### Available Flaws

 <div class="col-layout-start"></div>